 If you're in the market for a CMS, you might wonder which option suits your needs.
 When considering Sitecore versus WordPress (or other CMS alternatives), it’s important to know how they compare and what you should look for to determine the right fit for your business.

 To add value to your business operations, your CMS should have the following qualities:

 - Ease of Use: Your CMS must be simple to understand and use.
 Its interface should be uncomplicated.
 If it's easy to use, you'll work faster, save time, and increase productivity.

 - Flexibility: A CMS can handle multifaceted aspects of business administration — not just your business website content storage needs.
-Top CMS solutions come with plenty of flexibility in terms of function and customization.
+Top CMS solutions have plenty of flexibility in terms of function and customization.
 Ultimately, you want a tool that allows for collaboration and design freedom.

 - Marketing Tools: Extended capabilities can make your CMS an important marketing tool.
 Through various integrations, you can use your CMS to create opportunities for visitor engagement, break down customer insights with data analysis, and reach prospects on any device.

-- Maximum Security: Even in the middle of a pandemic, businesses are getting hacked (ask Marriott).
-Hackers look for vulnerabilities in the system and access to any critical tool, if exposed, could be used to take down the business.
-You don't want to use a CMS that will put you in danger.
+- Security: With many businesses relying on online utilities, preventing hacking is more important than ever (ask any of these companies).
+Hackers look for vulnerabilities in the system, and access to any critical tool, if exposed, could be used to take down the business.
+You don't want to use a CMS that will leave your business vulnerable to an attack.

 Sitecore vs. WordPress: CMS Showdown

 When choosing a CMS, it's important to consider what your business needs.
 The features offered should directly relate to your goals.
 If they don’t, keep looking — there are many solutions on the market built to address even the most niche needs.